-In accordance with DOJ Order 0601, Privacy and Civil Liberties (Feb.
-6, 2014), Department components are required to identify a Senior Component Official for Privacy (SCOPs) to manage―at the component level―the implementation of privacy rules, regulations, policies, and laws, and to serve as the CPCLO’s and OPCL’s main point of contact.
+In accordance with DOJ Order 0601, Privacy and Civil Liberties (May 14, 2020), Department components are required to identify a Senior Component Official for Privacy (SCOP) to manage―at the component level―the implementation of privacy rules, regulations, policies, and laws, and to serve as the CPCLO’s and OPCL’s main point of contact.
 OPCL coordinates privacy compliance with Departmental components through designated SCOPs.

 (b) Section 208 of the E-Government Act of 2002

 The E-Government Act of 2002, 44 U.S.C. § 3501, was enacted in recognition of technological changes in computers, digitized networks, internet access, and the creation of new electronically available information.
 These changes increase the availability of both personal and public information, and have important ramifications for the protection of PII contained in government records and systems.
-Section 208 requires all federal government agencies to produce a Privacy Impact Assessment (PIA) upon the development or procurement of new information technology involving the collection, maintenance, or dissemination of information in identifiable form (IFF) or once substantial changes are made to existing information technology that manages IIF.
+Section 208 requires all federal government agencies to assess privacy risks and determine risk mitigation measures, documented in a Privacy Impact Assessment (PIA) upon the development or procurement of new information technology involving the collection, maintenance, or dissemination of information in identifiable form (IFF) (also referred to as PII) or once substantial changes are made to existing information technology that manages IIF.
 The Act requires an agency to make PIAs publicly available, except when an agency, using its discretion, determines that publication of the PIA would raise security concerns, reveal classified (i.e., national security) information or sensitive information (e.g., the assessment contains information potentially damaging to a national interest, law enforcement effort, or competitive business interest).

 (a) Initial Privacy Assessment (IPA)

 The privacy compliance process begins when the Department first determines it needs to collect, maintain, disseminate, or otherwise use PII.
 The Department has established the IPA template, which consolidates various privacy compliance requirements in to a single, unified, and comprehensive process.
-The IPA template consists of questions designed to help components and OPCL determine whether a particular information system requires further privacy documentation (e.g., a Privacy Impact Assessment or a System of Records Notice), or raises other privacy issues or concerns.
-In particular, the IPA bridges the information technology (IT) security with privacy processes and communities, and assists in identifying information assets requiring appropriate security controls, which permits better identification of those systems containing and maintaining PII.
+The IPA template consists of questions designed to help components and OPCL determine whether a particular information system: contains and maintains PII; requires further privacy risk assessments and documentation (e.g., a Privacy Impact Assessment or a System of Records Notice); or raises other privacy issues or concerns.
+In particular, the IPA bridges information technology (IT) security and privacy assessment processes, and assists in identifying information assets requiring appropriate privacy security controls.

 (b) Privacy Impact Assessment (PIA)

-When an IPA determination requires further privacy documentation of a system, a PIA may be required to be submitted to OPCL for further analysis.
-PIAs provide an analysis of how information in a system is handled by components to ensure compliance with applicable legal, regulatory, and policy requirements regarding privacy.
-PIAs determine the risks and effects of collecting, maintaining, and disseminating information in an electronic information system.
-Additionally, PIAs examine and evaluate protections and alternatives processes for handling information to mitigate potential privacy risks.
+OPCL may determine, based on an IPA, that a component must conduct further privacy assessments and documentation, including a PIA.
+PIAs analyze how electronic collections of information and information in systems or technologies are handled by components to ensure compliance with applicable legal, regulatory, and policy requirements regarding privacy.
+Through the PIA process, the Department outlines the risks and effects of collecting, maintaining, and disseminating information in an information technology.
+Additionally, the Department examines and evaluates protections and alternatives processes for handling information to mitigate potential privacy risks.

 A PIA must be completed either before developing or procuring IT systems or projects that collect, maintain, or disseminate IIF about members of the public, or before initiating a new electronic collection of IIF for 10 or more persons.
 By conducting a PIA at this time, components should consider the privacy impact from the beginning of a system’s development through the system’s lifecycle to ensure that system developers and owners have made technology choices that incorporate privacy protections into the underlying architecture of the system.